A Commonplace Book

 Karen Armstrong, Twelve Steps to a Compassionate Life

-Houses and building were full of desperate people who deeply misunderstood their desperation.
+Houses and buildings were full of desperate people who deeply misunderstood their desperation.
 This was due to artful explanation on the part of the government.

 Jesse Ball, The Curfew